Why Yagna Exists

 To help manufacturing owners regain control by running their business on flow.
 Not by adding initiatives.
 Not by working harder.
 But by changing how the system is managed.

-Efficiency breaks down as complexity grows As businesses grow, complexity increases: more products, more variability, more dependencies.
+Efficiency breaks down as complexity grows.
+As businesses grow, complexity increases; more products, more variability, more dependencies.
 Local efficiency stops improving global results.
 Departments optimize their own metrics.
 ERP provides data, but not decision rules.
 Initiatives accumulate without being stopped.
 The system loses flow.
 And the owner compensates by firefighting.

 It is a system problem